Cheapest Way to Ship Jewelry

 What Actually Drives the Cost to Ship Jewelry

 Most jewelry shipments are priced by a mix of weight, package size, and destination zone.
-Even small packaging changes can move you into a lower pricing tier.
+Even small packaging changes can move you into a lower pricing tier, though with sub-ounce items you usually sit right at the minimum-rate floor.

 Scaling a Reliable Jewelry Shipping Workflow